Property ManagementDiscover the secrets of successful property management.

 3. Interviews and References

-Property managers may also contact previous landlords or employers to verify references and gather additional information about an applicant’s rental history and behavior.
+They do this to check references and learn more about an applicant’s rental history and behavior.

 4. Selection and Decision-Making